marschall-lab/gaftools/docs/develop.rst

 Before creating a pull request

-#. write test cases for the new code.
+#. write test cases for the new code
-#. run :code:`tox` after fixing formatting and syntax with :code:`black` and :code:`flake8`.
+#. run :code:`tox` after fixing formatting and syntax with :code:`ruff`
-#. create the pull request, if the tox check passes with your local python version.
+#. create the pull request, if the tox check passes with your local python version

 Using Pre-Commit